Silveresque/USTemperatureAnalysis/README.md

 ## Motivation
 To allow for more advanced probabilistic analysis of extreme temperature likelihoods, as well as additional statistical information that is not normally available elsewhere.
+Get 10th to 90th percentile dew point ranges for various time periods.
 Also provides a speedy way to switch between various stations and get a detailed sense of their temperature trends, with all the features in one consolidated module.

 ## Code Style
 C Standard